Dinduks/MyFirstRailsApp/README.md

 =======================================
 [![Travis](https://secure.travis-ci.org/Dinduks/MyFirstRailsApp.png)](http://travis-ci.org/Dinduks/MyFirstRailsApp)

+I have created this application while learning Ruby/RoR with @dmathieu as a teacher, and I decided to share it with my classmates and also those who want to get a quick idea of how a real RoR project looks like.

 How to
 ------
-* Clonez le dépôt -- `git clone git://github.com/Dinduks/MyFirstRailsApp.git`
+* Clone this repository -- `git clone git://github.com/Dinduks/MyFirstRailsApp.git`
-* Lancez le serveur -- `rails server`
+* Start the server -- `rails server`
-* Faites une migration -- `rake db:migrate`
+* Run the migrations -- `rake db:migrate`
-* Populez la base de données avec des données d'exemple -- `rake db:seed`
+* Fill-in the database with example data -- `rake db:seed`
-* Connectez vous en tant qu'admin -- Username: `samy@dindane.com`, Password: `samysawesome`
+* Login as an admin -- Username: `samy@dindane.com`, Password: `samysawesome`